How to Start Running

 Get comfy shoes

 That's it.
-Not shoes designed for over- or -under pronation; not shoes made for for high arches or flat feet or narrow heels.
+Not shoes designed for over- or -under pronation; not shoes made for high arches or flat feet or narrow heels.
 Go to an athletics store, and jog around the store in a few pairs.
 See which feel best and tune out any jargony sales pitches.
 In an extensive review of the science on running shoes and injuries, researchers found that the most important quality in a running shoe is comfort.

 Socks are important.
 Choose ones without any seams made with a breathable, sweat-wicking material.